 LAMP stands for Linux, Apache, MySQL and PHP.
 Its is used for hosting websites written with PHP programming language and using MySQL as backend database server.
-This article will help you to install LAMP stack (Apache 2.4, MySQL 5.6, and PHP 5.4) on CentOS 7 and RedHat 7 systems.
+This article will help you to install Apache 2.4, MySQL 8 and PHP 7.3 on CentOS 7 and RedHat 7 systems.
 You may also use video tutorial on Youtube for installation instruction’s.

 The two most popular rpm repositories REMI and EPEL have most of the updated packages.
 They are also providing the latest packages for LAMP setup.
 Enable both repositories on your system using the following commands on your CentOS 7 system.